censay/haos-blueprints/ikea-bilresa-e2489-matter-smart-button/bilresa-remote.md

 - Initiate scenes
 - Start scripts

-## Installation
+## Installation (3 options)

-1. Clone this repository to your Home Assistant configuration directory.
-2. Copy the `bilresa-remote.yaml` blueprint file to the `blueprints` directory.
+- Search for "IKEA BILRESA" in Settings > Automation & Secenes > Blueprints (tab) > "Discover more blueprints"
+- Manually create and copy contents into `/blueprints/automation/censay/bilresa-remote.yaml`
+- Import a blueprint from this address: < placeholder >

-3. Restart Home Assistant to load the new blueprint.
+Restart Home Assistant or go to Devleoper Tools and check all yaml to reload your yaml files including the new blueprint.

 ## Usage